mjmanley/PredictiveModeling/pm_service_api_batch.md

 The batch job API for the {{site.data.keyword.pm_full}} service supports the long-running tasks related to model training, model evaluation, and batch scoring.
-This API manages two asset types: the SPSS Modeler stream files used in the batch jobs, and the job definitions submitted.
+This API manages two asset types: the IBM® SPSS® Modeler stream files used in the batch jobs, and the job definitions submitted.
 {: shortdesc}